 Philip and Val Rundle’s behaviour during this period was quite irrational.
 I was actually forbidden to speak with Tim Ashton and his mother Jane Ashton.
 I was later accused of leaking information about the divorce case, which was quite wrong and very hurtful.
 It was a rotten time for everyone, made worse by the heightened emotional hatred between these two families.
 The worst part for us was that Philip Rundle was continuously phoning Geoff about the court case, asking his opinions on the proceedings and then totally ignoring his suggestions.
 They were basically, for Philip to keep out of things, because he was extending what was becoming a lengthy divorce, only benefitting the lawyer’s wallets and I worried about the children emotionally, because of the constant and very open bickering between the parents.

 In 1982, Philip Rundle’s portrait by Jocelyn Maughan was selected as a finalist award in the Archibald Prize and was hung at the Art Gallery of New South Wales.
 Philip and Val Rundle were very excited by all this prestige and importance and I can imagine Jocelyn must have been thrilled by the honour accorded to her as an artist.
 Geoff and I attended the opening.
 It was always quizzical to me that this painting was never purchased by Philip Rundle to hang in their art collection at their home in Point Piper, alongside Val’s portrait by Judy Cassab.
 I made several enquiries to that effect, only to be stymied by Philip’s stony silence.
-It would appear that there had been a falling out over the price and Dr Rundle had decided not to pay the artist for her work and she kept the painting or destroyed it.
+It would appear that there had been a falling out over the price and Dr Rundle had decided not to pay the artist for her work and she then kept the painting or destroyed it.

 Philip Rundle very publically promised, on several occasions, to buy his son Geoff his barrister’s chambers when the time came and my mother never forgot this; she waited, as did Geoff for this offer to come to fruition and it never happened.
 It was typically, a false promise.
 It was also disappointing to witness Geoff’s parents attitude to us when we bought our home in Double Bay in 1985.
 We took them for a pre-settlement visit to proudly show them our new home and to my horror Philip and Val Rundle looked at us and said, “Don’t expect us to help you with this purchase.”
-It was so unnecessary and churlish.
+It was so unnecessary and so very churlish.
 The fact that we had been helped in a small way to fund the deposit, by way of a loan, on our first home at North Sydney was obviously high in their minds.

 It is a fact that Philip and Val Rundle never helped Geoff financially, except for one loan of sixteen thousand dollars on our first home.
 That amount, ironically and unbelievably, remained on the family company ledger books, to be repaid nearly forty years later by Geoff, after his mother’s death in 2016.

 In 1989 Philippa married an older man, Alistair Harvey Sutton, who had been married very briefly before.
 Geoff and I did not meet this man prior to the engagement announcement.
 Alistair and Philippa chose St Mark’s Church, Darling Point for their marriage, which was decidedly incongruous, because Philippa had married Tim Ashton in this same church.
-After saying her vows with one husband, I found it extraordinary that she could repeat them again under the same roof.
-I felt it made a mockery of her marriage vows, her first marriage and also to other people who had been wedded in this lovely Church.
+After saying her vows with one husband, I found it extraordinary that she could repeat them again under the same roof to another.
+I felt it made a mockery of her marriage vows, her first marriage and also to other people who had been married in this lovely Church.
 I couldn’t help thinking that Philip Rundle had a part in this farce.
 I can remember sitting in St Mark’s Church and maybe it was because I had attended both marriages, that suddenly, I had an urge to run out of the church, to get a breath of fresh air, confused that these supposedly church going, pious people, could do this sort of thing.

 Philippa then went and lived in Rosemont Avenue, Woollahra, in her mother’s apartment, with her new husband and her children by her first marriage.